 What's more bizarre is when collectibles are done well and poorly within the same game.
 I'm going to pick on Ubisoft again.
 While there are a lot of talented developers over there who make multiple impressive open world games year in, year out, they don't half make a lot of the same mistakes every time they do it.
 Take Far Cry 3 as an example.
 Skinning animals to craft better ammo pouches, taking over outposts to get new side quests and fast travel locations.
 Good stuff.
 Not only useful, but fun to do.

-I get it—you need to populate your open world with random bullshit, or else it feels empty.
+I get it – you need to populate your open world with random bullshit, or else it feels empty.
 But is that really the case?
 Even if you don't go looking for stuff to collect in GTA V, it still has the most complete and "alive" world that's ever been created in a game.
 Especially now in the new console releases, with the updated polygon counts and extra facial animations.
-You can spend an hour just walking around and taking in the sights.
-Having to go and find said random bullshit: That would just remind me that I'm playing a game.
+You can spend an hour just walking round and taking in the sights.
+Having to go and find said random bullshit: that would just remind me that I'm playing a game.

 I'm not a student any more; I don't have the time to do all the boring stuff it takes to 100 percent a game.
 I have other things to do.
 There are several coins hidden down the sides of my sofa.
 My reward for finding them is that I get to buy dinner today.
 Those are some good collectibles.